 Not all people convicted of crimes actually commit them.
-In fact, between 3 percent and 5 percent of capital crimes end with a wrongful conviction.
+In fact, between 3% and 5% of capital crime prosecutions end with a wrongful conviction.
 The Innocent Man is an adaptation of John Grisham’s only nonfiction book, which looks at the 1998 wrongful conviction of Ronald Keith Williamson for the rape and murder of Debra Sue Carter.
-The series also looks at another pending wrongful conviction in the same small town of Ada, Oklahoma (population: 17,000), and the effects that these types of cases have not only on those directly involved, but the town as a whole.
+The series also looks at another pending wrongful conviction in the same small town of Ada, Oklahoma (population: 17,000), and the effects that these types of cases have not only on those directly involved but the town as a whole.

 If you’re a parent, then this doc is probably going to be a nightmare for you.
 If you’re not a parent, then this will still be one of the most frustrating documentaries you’ve most likely ever seen.
 Abducted in Plain Sight chronicles the abduction of 12-year-old Jan Broberg by her neighbor Robert Berchtold — twice.
 The documentary looks at how Berchtold embedded himself in the Broberg family and how he was able to abduct Jan both times.
 Littered throughout the documentary are also aliens, Mormonism, and a whole heap of “how the f*ck can you let someone do that to your daughter twice, you ignorant fools?”

-Perhaps one of the most infamous serial killers in American history, Ted Bundy went on a rampage that spanned multiple states and years.
+Perhaps one of the most infamous serial killers in American history, Ted Bundy went on a rampage that spanned multiple states, years, and victims.
 This documentary brings recordings of him to the front and center, allowing audiences a look at just how psychotic and terrible he was.
-While some have argued this glorifies serial killers, thereby expressing everything that is wrong with the country’s obsession with crimes, it is an interesting look at the mind of one of those criminals.
+While some have argued this glorifies serial killers, thereby expressing everything that is wrong with the country’s obsession with crimes, it is an interesting look at the mind of a notorious criminal.

 Just as serial killers are viewed with an unsettling amount of interest in our country right now, so are cults.
 Wild, Wild Country documents one of those cults: the Rajneeshpuram community, led by Bhagwan Shree Rajneesh and his personal assistant Ma Anand Sheela.
-The Rajneeshis were responsible for the first bioterror attack in the U.S., as well as corrupting countless people with their ideologies (all while tucked away in middle-of-nowhere Oregon).
+The Rajneeshis were responsible for the first bioterror attack in the U.S., and for corrupting countless people with their ideology (all while tucked away in middle-of-nowhere Oregon).
 This documentary has won awards for a reason — not only will you want to binge it, but you’ll also want to yell and scream at the screen while you do.